xanbaba/file_flow.frontend/.junie/guidelines.md

         }
       }
     },
-    "/api/files/{id}/download": {
+    "/api/files/{id}/content": {
       "get": {
         "tags": [
           "FileFlow.Api"
         ],
-        "summary": "Downloads a file's content",
+        "summary": "Gets content of the file",
-        "description": "Provides the actual content of a file for download with appropriate content type and filename.\n\n### Route Parameters\n- **id** (Guid): The unique identifier of the file to download.\n\n### Behavior\n- Retrieves file metadata to determine the name and content type\n- Streams the file content with range processing enabled for supporting large files\n- Only allows downloading files that belong to the authenticated user\n- Can download files even if they are in trash\n\n### Response\nReturns a stream containing the file content with the appropriate MIME type and original filename.", "operationId": "DownloadFileEndpoint",
+        "description": "Provides the actual content of a file with appropriate content type and filename.\n\n### Route Parameters\n- **id** (Guid): The unique identifier of the file.\n\n### Behavior\n- Retrieves file metadata to determine the name and content type\n- Streams the file content with range processing enabled for supporting large files\n- Only allows accessing files that belong to the authenticated user\n\n### Response\nReturns a stream containing the file content with the appropriate MIME type and original filename.", "operationId": "GetFileContentEndpoint",
         "parameters": [
           {
             "name": "id",